Application Process FAQs

 Q: What if I received a degree from or took coursework at a non-U.S. institution?

-If your degree was awarded by or coursework taken at a non-U.S. institution, you will need to submit a University course-by-course evaluation (including grade point average) from a translation service -- Josef SILNY or ECE.
+If your degree was awarded by or coursework taken at a non-U.S. institution, you will need to submit a University course-by-course evaluation (including grade point average) from a translation service -- Josef SILNY or ECEE.
 Please request the service to send the evaluation directly to the Office of Academic Assistance and Graduate Admissions.

 Q: Do I have to submit the entrance test (GRE/MAT/TOEFL/GACE) scores by the deadline?

-Deadlines established in the College of Education are COMPLETION DEADLINES.
+Deadlines established in the College of Education & Human Development are COMPLETION DEADLINES.
 That means that all materials required for admission must be in the Office of Academic Assistance and Graduate Admissions by that date.
 Official test scores must arrive in our office by the completion deadline.
 You may send unofficial copies, however, they do not substitute for official notification from the testing agency.
 Please take the entrance test(s) in sufficient time for official score reports to reach our office by the application deadline (at least six weeks is recommended).
 Do not submit an application if you have not completed your entrance test(s) by the deadline.

 Q: Where should I have my official test scores sent?